 Step 1 Making the gingerbread dough

-I prefer a spicy gingerbread dough, which is a little on the darker side and doesn't rise to much.
+I prefer a spicy gingerbread dough, which is a little on the darker side and doesn't rise as much.
 The spices help with the spicy flavor and color.

 Place the butter, brown sugar and spices into the mixing bowl.
 Using the paddle, blend to a coarse mixture.